Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Quantum assessment of critical nodes

 since the right-hand side is a telescoping sequence.
 As a result, the span program accepts the input as expected.
-In \cite{cade2016time} a proof shows that the span program rejects $H$ when it is not $st$-connected.
+A proof validating that the span program rejects $H$ when it is not \emph{st}-connected exists \cite{cade2016time}. \end{proof}